-Negative cumulative pressures on the Careysville Stream are considered to be negligible.
-The Clondviane plant is also not predicted to be acting in combination with the Fermoy Blackwater discharge.
+Negative cumulative pressure on the Careysville Stream are considered to be negligible.
+The Clondblane plant is also not predicted to be acting in combination with the Fermoy Blackwater discharge.

-The screening exercise concludes that no significant impacts to the Blackwater River cSAC resulting from the Clondulane discharge are envisaged and therefore no further assessment is required.
+The screening exercise concludes that no significant impacts to the Blackwater CSAC resulting from the Clondulane discharge are envisaged and therefore no further assessment is required.